5 Professional Standards and University Procedures

 This policy applies to advertising, recruitment, employment, compensation, promotion, transfer, termination, selection for training, and all other privileges and conditions of employment.

 Affirmative action embraces the idea that progress toward achieving equal employment opportunities requires positive steps to remove discriminatory barriers.
 Equal opportunity is facilitated by taking affirmative action in all matters relating to personnel administration.
-The Affirmative Action Officer (Director of Human Resources) is located in room 107 of the Administration Annex.
+The Affirmative Action Officer (Director of Employee Services) is located in room 107 of the Administration Annex.
 The phone number is 254-968-9128.
-A copy of the Affirmative Action Plan may be viewed in the Department of Human Resources or at the following web address: www.tarleton.edu../affirmat.htm.
+A copy of the Affirmative Action Plan may be viewed in the Department of Employee Services or at the following web address: www.tarleton.edu../affirmat.htm.
 (System Regulation 33.02 Equal Employment Opportunity and Affirmative Action Programs).

 Tarleton State University does not discriminate against any qualified individual with a disability because of the disability of that individual in such matters as job application procedures; hiring, advancement or discharge practices; compensation; job training; or other terms, conditions, and privileges of employment.